loot/loot/README.md

 LOOT's build process uses [CMake](http://cmake.org).
 Most of LOOT's C++ dependencies are managed by CMake, but the following must be obtained manually:

 * [Boost](http://www.boost.org) v1.55+
-* [Chromium Embedded Framework](https://bitbucket.org/chromiumembedded/cef) branch 2623 (only required if building the GUI)

 Building LOOT's GUI also uses [Node.js](http://nodejs.org/).
-With it installed, run `npm install` then `./node_modules/.bin/bower install` from the repository root to install the additional tools and dependencies required.
+With it installed, run `npm install` then `node_modules/.bin/bower install` from the repository root to install the additional tools and dependencies required.

 The GUI's HTML file is automatically built when building the LOOT GUI binary, but it can also be built by running `node scripts/vulcanize.js` from the repository root.